stakater/StakaterPlatform/README.md

 ## Solution

-Stakater understands the industry's problem and keeping that in mind.
-Stakater has developed a consolidated solution named `StakaterPlatform` that will help the community to adopt Security, Monitoring, Logging, Tracing, Alerting and CI/CD processes for thier workloads.
+We at Stakater understand the industry's problem and keeping that in mind we have developed a consolidated solution named `StakaterPlatform` that will help the community to adopt Security, Monitoring, Logging, Tracing, Alerting and CI/CD processes for thier workloads.

 ## Introduction

-`StakaterPlatform ` gives head-start to individuals and companies with a set of seven stacks containing opensource tools based on industry's recommendation and best practices for `monitoring`, `logging`, `security`, `tracing` and `alerting` of Kubernetes cluster.
-End-users only need to focus on developing their application while everything else will be managed by `StakaterPlatform`.
+`StakaterPlatform` gives a head-start to individuals and companies with a set of seven stacks containing best of the breed opensource tools based on industry's recommendation and best practices for `monitoring`, `logging`, `security`, `tracing` and `alerting` of Kubernetes cluster.
+End-users only need to focus on developing their application while everything else will be managed by `StakaterPlatform`!

+`StakaterPlatform` uses community managed helm charts and docker images.

 For detailed walk-through please visit [StakaterPlatform on Stakater Playbook](https://playbook.stakater.com/content/stakaterplatform/stakaterplatform.html)